ee538/AutoGradingScript/README.md

     ...
 ```

-First, read question information from `config.json` create in step [1.3.](#1.3.
+First, read question information from `config.json` created in step [1.3.](#1.3.
 Student Repository) and generate parallel jobs to test each question.
 Set timeout for each question as 3 minutes and continue on error flag.

 ```shell
 cp files/${{matrix.q_num}}/q.cc coding_grader/${{matrix.q_num}}/